 - SAVE thousands of dollars while getting up to two years worth of college credits

 - Be treated like an adult in class and take pride in the challenge to go above average expectations

 Don't just take our word for it.

-Is dual enrollment really worth it?
-Check out what students in the program and their parents have to say about DE@MTC.
+Hear what students and their parents have to say about DE@MTC.